The best things to do in Cardiff

-Several arcades form a maze through the centre of Cardiff and host some of the quirkiest independent shops in the city.
-You’ll find it all there: cafés, vintage shops, records shop, art gallery, fine eatery, bookshops, and more.
+Several royal arcades form a maze through the centre of Cardiff and host some of the extravagant independent shops in the city.
+You’ll find it all there: cafés, vintage shops, record shops, art galleries, fine eateries, bookshops, and more.
 This high concentration of Victorian, Edwardian and contemporary arcades, earned Cardiff the nickname of ‘City of Arcades’.

 Behind Cardiff Castle, just a short stroll from the main high streets, Bute Park is a tranquil oasis in the middle of bustling capital.
 The 130-acre wide park features an impressive nationally-significant tree collection, which you can explore following one of the trails.

 The New Theatre is Wales’ number one venue for anything theatrical.
 The theatre hosts a number of touring productions, from West End musicals and plays to children’s shows.
 They also present an annual Christmas pantomime which is not to be missed!

 7. Experience magical moments at National Theatre Wales

 National Theater Wales is known for its work with local communities and performs all over the country.
 Although the nation of Wales is their stage, they also have shows at their Cardiff base, where you can catch plays and immersive and interactive productions.

 8. Unwind at Alexandra Gardens

 Located at the heart of Cardiff Civic Centre, Alexandra Gardens is a peaceful garden laid out with neat and beautiful flower beds and several memorials.
 It’s a truly serene place, perfect to relax, have a picnic or read a book peacefully.

 9. Admire the Botanic Garden at Roath Park